 The War on Christmas commandos, from that painfully obnoxious and oafish Hannity, to the latest bobbing dashboard Barbie, la Lahren, have, to an extent, been ululating against the political correctness extremists, whose tendency towards ornery linguistic fastidiousness can quickly become irritating to anyone trying to speak plainly – as a former radio announcer, yes, I managed to offend some to my left … I think that language has power and we should watch what we say occasionally, it can genuinely offend people.
 But two wrongs do not make a right, on the contrary, they reinforce each other in a very negative manner.
 This however is another discussion altogether.

 Let me just make note of a few things here.
 First of all: the real attack on Christmas, in particular as we celebrate it, with massive consumerism, rowdiness and very vocal blessings of everyone, even those who are not interested, is not new.
 In my recent blogpost about the cardoon here in Geneva, I mentioned in passing the fact that the theocratic government of the city under Calvin – one of the founders of evangelical faith, one could say, and a granddaddy of the Puritans who came to those there United States – prohibited Christmas in the city.
 It was considered idolatry and far to Roman (Catholic), as it indeed was.
-Calvin and his successors were not the funnest folk anyway, their view of God was that he (definitely male) was a rigid, unforgiving sourpuss.
+Calvin and his successors were not the funnest folk anyway, their view of God was that He (definitely male, definitely white) was a rigid, unforgiving sourpuss, who smites and smote anyone of His creations that were not in His good books.

 At any rate, the American Puritans in Massachusetts maintained that tradition during the 17th century.
 They found Christmas celebrations were too rowdy and fun (there we go again), which interfered with their need for gravity and serious reflection on infant damnation.
 Furthermore they found no real biblical basis for it.
 And if anyone knew the Bible, it was those Puritans.